lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * FID: Field Identifier is an index to describe the header fields in the Rule

-* FL: Field Length is a value to identify if the field is of fixed or variable length.
+* FL: Field Length is a value to identify if the field is fixed or variable length.

 * FP: Field Position is a value that is used to identify each instance a field apears in the header.